ramyadhadidi/paper_summeries/Compilers/notes_total.md

 <!-- **************************************************************************** -->
 ## Register Allocation
 SSA form or any IR uses many temporaries to hold variables.
 This make optimizations easier.
-However, for code generation we might have lesser registers than our temporaries number.
+However, for code generation
+we might have lesser registers than our temporaries number.
 Here, register allocation problem arises.

 To solve this, we use liveness analysis.
 The basic idea is that t1 and t2, if they are live at the same time, they cannot use same register.
 With this constraint, we build a register interference graph (__RIG__).
 Vertices represent variables and edges represent those variables that are live at the same time.

+### Webs
+Starting Point: def-use chains (DU chains)
+- Connects definition to all reachable uses.

+Conditions for putting defs and uses into same web
+- Def and all reachable uses must be in same web
+- All defs that reach same use must be in same web

+Uses of webs make everything easier.
+First to du-chains by computing reaching definitions, then compute maximal unions of intersection du-chanis. (each web is allocated to a register)

+### Graph Coloring
-To solve the problem, we can translate this to graph coloring problem.
+To solve the problem, we can translate RIG to a graph coloring problem.
 Where we find the minimum number of colors to color the vertices so that no neighbor vertices are not the same color.
 (NP-hard)

 Heuristic solution: consider we have k register.
 - First Part:
   - pick a node t with less than k neighbor
+	- if all nodes have equal or more than k neighbor
+		- find a node with least spill cost (see [Spilling](#spilling))
+		- push it to stack; continue
   - push it to stack
   - remove it with its neighbor from RIG
   - do until graph is empty